argonne-lcf/dlio_benchmark/docs/source/config.rst

    * - steps_between_checkpoints
      - -1
      - performing one checkpointing per certain number of steps specified
-   * - model_size
-     - 10240
-     - the size of the model parameters per GPU in bytes
-   * - optimization_groups
+   * - fsync
-     - []
+     - False
-     - List of optimization group tensors.
-Use Array notation for yaml.
+     - whether to perform fsync after writing the checkpoint
-   * - num_layers
+   * - time_between_checkpoints
-     - 1
+     - -1
-     - Number of layers to checkpoint.
-Each layer would be checkpointed separately.
+     - performing one checkpointing per {time_between_checkpoint} seconds; this parameter is used only when workflow.train=False
-   * - layer_parameters
+   * - num_checkpoints
-     - []
+     - -1
-     - List of parameters per layer.
-This is used to perform I/O per layer.
+     - How many checkpoints to write; this parameter is used only when workflow.train=False
-   * - type
+   * - recovery_after_steps:
-     - rank_zero
+     - -1
-     - Which rank performs this checkpoint.
-All ranks (all_ranks) or Rank 0 (rank_zero).
+     - How many checkpoints to write before doing read for recovery. -1 means never doing recovery.
-   * - tensor_parallelism
+   * - recovery_rank_shift:
-     - 1
-     - Tensor parallelism for model.
-Used to determine the number of layer model files.
-   * - pipeline_parallelism
+*    - 0
-     - 1
-     - Pipeline parallelism for model.
+*    - Shift the rank ID by recovery_rank_shift to avoid caching effort.
+The default value is 0.
+The suggested value would be ppn (number of processes per node).

 .. note::

    By default, if checkpoint is enabled, it will perform checkpointing from every epoch.
 One can perform multiple checkpoints within a single epoch, by setting ``steps_between_checkpoints``.
 If ``steps_between_checkpoints`` is set to be a positive number, ``epochs_between_checkpoints`` will be ignored.

+   One can also perform checkpoint only benchmark, and do not do training, i.e., do no load dataset.
+To do this, one can set ``workflow.train = False``, and then set ``num_checkpoints``, ``time_between_checkpoints``, ``recovery_after_steps``, and ``recovery_rank_shift``.
+These four is effective only in checkpoint only mode.

 output
 ------------------